Warranty Autodiscovery

 Secure Communication Details

-Both the UI and the warranty script transmit the same information (relevant serial number(s)) to the appropriate vendor via port 443 SSL.
-This only includes the API key entered into Device42 if required by the vendor (Dell or Meraki).
-Payload looks as follows:
+Both the UI and the warranty script transmit the same information (relevant serial numbers) to the appropriate vendor via port 443 SSL.
+The API key entered into Device42 is only included if required by the vendor (Dell or Meraki).
+The payload looks as follows:

 payload = {'id': inline_serials, 'apikey': self.api_key, 'accept': 'Application/json'}